Puzzlepart/bestillingsportalen/Data-stores.md

 # Data Stores

-The Provision Assist contains a number of SharePoint lists which are used for different purposes.
+The Bestillingsportalen contains a number of SharePoint lists which are used for different purposes.
 See below to find out what each list is used for.
 The explanation of each column is also provided, with the exception of the 'Provisioning Requests' list.

 ### SharePoint Lists